Figen was born in Istanbul and moved to Germany at the age of two in 1963. Twenty years later, she moved to the UK for a

 Figen made it her mission to promote peace and positive change in Martyn's name.

-Following the decision to no longer continue her work as a counsellor, Figen is now committed to promoting peace, kindness and tolerance in Martyn’s memory, while also working towards tangible changes that can help ensure no other family has to go through what hers did.
+Following the decision to no longer continue her work as a counsellor, Figen is now committed to promoting peace, kindness and tolerance in Martyn’s memory, whilst also working towards tangible changes that can help to ensure no other family has to go through what hers did.